The minimally extended Varying Speed of Light (meVSL): Cosmology

 Thus, the so-called cosmic distance duality relation (DDR) of meVSL is different from that of GR and can be written as

-The comoving volume $V_{\text{C}}$ is defined as the volume measured in which the number densities of non-evolving objects locked into the Hubble flow are constant with redshift.
+The comoving volume $V_{\text{C}}$ is the volume measured in which the number densities of non-evolving objects locked into the Hubble flow are constant with redshift.
 Thus, the comoving volume element in solid angle $d \Omega$ and redshift interval $dz$ is given by

 Thus, all of the cosmological distances of meVSL are the same as those of GR except the luminosity distance.
-However, this does not imply that one obtains the same values of cosmological parameters that are extracted from the background evolution observables.
-This is due to the fact that some physical constants and quantities also vary as a function of the cosmic time as a consequence of a time variation of the speed of light.
+However, this does not imply that one obtains the same values of cosmological parameters extracted from the background evolution observables.
+This is because some physical constants and quantities also vary as a function of cosmic time due to a time variation in the speed of light.
 Thus, we need to investigate subsequent changes in relevant quantities, such as the fine structure constant, the Thomson cross-section, the decay rate of weak interaction, etc, related to physical processes.